swift-student/swift-student.github.io/_posts/2020-1-15-swiftui-inputaccessoryview.md

 ![](/img/2020-1-15-swiftui-inputaccessoryview/input-accessory-test.png)

 If you have any suggestions on improvements to this code, feel free to let me know!
 I am still just learning SwiftUI and app development in general, and this is by no means written from an expert point of view.
+In the coming weeks, I will share some other tips I have picked up along the way.
+SwiftUI is neat, but still has a long way to go both in features, and documentation.
+I can definitely see the advantages though, and will continue trying to learn it through building a budget app.